akarzazi/SSMSPlus/README.md

 ### Non Goals
 * Implement domain specific features. (ex: integrate with FTP, Azure Services)
+* Implement heavy or obstrusive features like intellisence.
 * Seek for compatibility with an old edtion of SQL Server or SSMS.